Can a Bitaxe Really Find a Block?

 Voltage and frequency

 The Bitaxe firmware (AxeOS) lets you tune voltage (mV) and frequency (MHz) from the web UI.
-Stock settings are conservative.
-The community generally pushes them harder:
+Stock settings are conservative; the community generally pushes them harder:

 ModelStockTuned (typical)Hashrate gain